MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/entityrecord/includes/getformattedvalue-description.md

 ms.assetid: 5e559598-c465-483b-a993-33909a66d70c
 ---

-Gets the current formatted value of the record column.
+Gets the current formatted value of the row column.